jeetsukumaran/DendroPy/doc/source/tutorial/dataobjects.rst

 The |Tree|, |TreeList|, |CharacterMatrix|-derived, and |DataSet| classes all support a suite of ":meth:`read_from_*()`" instance methods that parallels the ":meth:`get_from_*()`" factory methods described above:

-    - :meth:`read_from_stream(src, format, **kwargs)`
+    - :meth:`read_from_stream(src, schema, **kwargs)`
-        Takes a file or file-like object opened for reading the data source as the first argument, and a string specifying the format as the second.
+        Takes a file or file-like object opened for reading the data source as the first argument, and a string specifying the schema as the second.

-    - :meth:`read_from_path(src, format, **kwargs)`
+    - :meth:`read_from_path(src, schema, **kwargs)`
-        Takes a string specifying the path to the the data source file as the first argument, and a string specifying the format as the second.
+        Takes a string specifying the path to the the data source file as the first argument, and a string specifying the schema as the second.

-    - :meth:`read_from_string(src, format, **kwargs)`
+    - :meth:`read_from_string(src, schema, **kwargs)`
-        Takes a string specifying containing the source data as the first argument, and a string specifying the format as the second.
+        Takes a string specifying containing the source data as the first argument, and a string specifying the schema as the second.

 When called on an existing |TreeList| or |DataSet| object, these methods *add* the data from the data source to the object, whereas when called on an existing |Tree| or |CharacterMatrix| object,  they *replace* the object's data with data from the data source.
-As with the ":meth:`get_from_*()`" methods, the format specification can be any supported and type-apppropriate format, such as "nexus", "newick", "nexml", "dnafasta", "rnafasta", "proteinfasta" etc.
+As with the ":meth:`get_from_*()`" methods, the schema specification can be any supported and type-apppropriate schema, such as "nexus", "newick", "nexml", "dnafasta", "rnafasta", "proteinfasta" etc.

 For example, the following accumulates post-burn-in trees from a several different files into a single |TreeList| object (the ``tree_offset`` keyword is discussed `here <Customizing_Tree_Creation_and_Reading>`_)::